 If you have to medicate your cat for a long period of time, have a game plan.
 You will want to be prepared with a plan of action.
 While every cat is different when it comes to taking medications, most cats respond well to positive reinforcement when administering cat medications.
 You will have a quick window of opportunity to medicate your cat before he or she changes their mind.
 Trying to medicate your cat on the ground is much more difficult and tough on both of you.
 Place the cat comfortably on a high table.

 What To Do When You Need To Refill Your Cat Prescription

-Most vets have a well-stocked pharmacy for their patients.
+Most vets have a well-stocked pharmacy.
 It is best to get your pet’s prescription filled at your veterinary hospital.
 Some drugs that need to be compounded or flavored have to be made and then either picked up or mailed to you.
 For refills on medications, call your veterinarian.
 Your pet may need to have occasional blood tests to make sure he is on the correct dosage throughout the prescribed treatment.